Bio

 To date, Shaw has created thousands of rock posters and hundreds of paintings.
 His work is collected by both rock poster fans as well as art collectors.
 Shaw’s work has been featured in several books, notably, The Art Of Modern Rock.
 Shaw’s artwork has also been published in a numerous newspapers and magazines both domestically and abroad.
 German Rolling Stone magazine named Chris Shaw “Artist of the Year” in 2001.
 Shaw’s posters were also featured in the 2009 documentary film “American Artifact“.

-Shaw is married to artist Alexandra Fischer and currently paints and designs posters from his studio in West Oakland, California where he’s been happily entrenched for over 20 years.
+Shaw currently paints and designs posters from his studio in West Oakland, California where he’s been happily entrenched for almost 30 years.

 Share